CharalamposPapakonstantinou/Teens-mean-height-Greece/README.md

-# Visualization of Teens' mean height Greece using Streamlit
+# Visualization of Teens' mean height in Greece using Streamlit

+Interactive visualization with the following options:

+-Sex (Male/Female)
+-Year (1985-2019)

 ## Data
 Data obtained by: